drwl/annotaterb/DEVELOPMENT.md

 ## On testing

-AnnotateRb uses RSpec as a testing framework for unit tests.
+Annotaterb uses RSpec as a testing framework for unit tests.

-AnnotateRb uses RSpec + Aruba to run integration tests.
+Annotaterb uses RSpec + Aruba to run integration tests.

 I have found integration tests hard to write because we are testing a command line interface.
 As far as I'm aware, there aren't ways to easily debug it (i.e. add `binding.pry` or `binding.irb` statements) due to RSpec + Aruba.